 - Who else needs to know about it?

 - What is the outcome you're looking for?

 - What will happen to the ideas once the challenge has run?

 - Is there a place for rewards and incentives for the creators of the successful ideas?

 - How will you communicate the results from the challenge?

 People will vote on ideas and create comment threads but to gather a more nuanced response you should consider defining review metrics so users can articulate their responses more clearly through a five star voting system.

-You can create up to four individual attributes or metrics for every challenge e.g. for a workplace improvement challenge you might define “Environmental impact”, Social impact” and “Cost effectiveness” as metrics to be evaluated.
+You can create any number of individual attributes or metrics for every challenge e.g. for a workplace improvement challenge you might define “Environmental impact”, Social impact” and “Cost effectiveness” as metrics to be evaluated.

 How many challenges should I have?